AdiWeit/WakeMate/README.md

 4.3 press "y" (english: yes, depends on the language) to save the changes

 4.4 press enter to exit the editor

+You may need to install rich (python library): `pip install rich`

 The script should now be running as a service and will start automatically on boot.

 You can check the status of the service with `systemctl status --user WakeMate.service` and

-stop the service with `sudo systemctl stop WakeMate.service`.
+stop the service with `systemctl --user stop WakeMate.service`.

+If it is stuck (doesn't finish the process) enabling or starting the process, you can try disabling the script (`systemctl --user stop WakeMate.service`) and following the steps from 3.4 to 3.6 again.

-To see the logs created of the currently running service, you can type `journalctl -u WakeMate.service -b`
+To see the logs created of the currently running service, you can type `journalctl --user -u WakeMate.service -b`

 Like I said, most of it is Cinnamon specific because I had to type in the path to the power settings I have to change via commands.
 If you find a better way to change the settings or found a path/command for other distors, feel free to open up an issue or make a pull request!
 If you have issues or a feature request, you can of course write that in an issue as well.

-Special thanks to [Nicoali Weitkemper](https://github.com/NicoWeio) for contributing to this project, espacially helping me with the restructuring of the architecture.
+Special thanks to [Nicolai Weitkemper](https://github.com/NicoWeio) for contributing to this project, espacially helping me with the restructuring of the architecture.